 What is really important for this scenario is:

-•To ensure you are mapping the response from SAP that is the business key definition in our Bizagi data model (in this case CustomerID).
+•To make sure you are mapping the response from SAP that is the business key definition in our Bizagi data model (in this case CustomerID).

-•To ensure you map into Bizagi's Customer collection, by using the default Append configuration for records which is represented with an(A).
+•To make sure you map into Bizagi's Customer collection, by using the default Append configuration for records which is represented with an(A).

 The use shown above in which we map fields that belong to the business keys definitions in Bizagi Studio (in order to update existing records), will require that such records are already persisted in the database.

 For instance, this will not work if such information is being handled directly on user interfaces (while residing only in the current scope of the activity).